Prof James Teo

-Dr James Teo is a consultant neurologist with a specialist interest in stroke rehabilitation, general neurology, brain injury and clinical informatics.
+Dr James Teo is a Professor of Neurology with a specialist interest in stroke rehabilitation, general neurology, brain injury and clinical informatics.

-He has written more than 30 peer-reviewed academic papers on topics ranging from Parkinson’s disease to stroke, and his submission to the Michael J Fox Parkinson's Data Challenge in 2012 on the use of smartphones in Parkinson’s disease was awarded an Honorable Mention.
-This work has led him into the domain of wearable tech and using digital technologies for health.
-As part of this he is chief investigator of a stroke prevention trial using a wearable patch, as well as COVID risk, health data monitoring systems and AI for Natural Language Processing and Machine Vision.
+He has written more than 70 peer-reviewed academic papers on topics ranging from Stroke to Parkinson's Disease, and his submission to the Michael J Fox Parkinson's Data Challenge in 2012 on the use of smartphones in Parkinson’s disease was awarded an Honorable Mention.
+He is chief investigator of a stroke prevention trial using a wearable patch, as well as COVID risk, health data monitoring systems and AI for Natural Language Processing and Machine Vision.